 "There is a great relationship between staff and boys" (Boarding parent)

 We offer a highly personalised, one-to-one experience when you visit the school.
-You and your son will meet the boarding staff, including matrons and others who are caring for the boys; tour the boarding houses, including bedrooms and recreation areas; experience life in the classroom and meet the Headmaster.
-You will be taken on a tour of the school by an experienced sixth form student or member of staff, who will tailor your tour to suit you and your son's particular interests.
+You and your son will meet the boarding staff who are caring for the boys and you will visit the boarding houses.
+You will meet the Headmaster and you will be taken on a tour of the school by an experienced sixth form boarder who will tailor your tour to suit you and your son's particular interests.

 Putting your mind at rest